Hot Bread Kitchen Creates Breadwinners.

 We also work with employers and businesses across the food ecosystem to shift toward more equitable policies and practices.
 The result is upward economic mobility for the women we serve, increased earning power, newfound confidence and stability, and new jobs for the community.

 Hot Bread Kitchen Impact Reports

 Since 2008, Hot Bread Kitchen has worked to create economic opportunity through careers in food.
-Through interviews with our graduates, our own data, and research in our field, we invite you to learn more about the work we have done—and will continue to do—to support women, entrepreneurs, and the future of work.
+Through interviews with our graduates, our own data, and research in our field, we invite you to learn more about the work we have done—and will continue to do—to support women and gender-expansive people, immigrants, people of color, entrepreneurs, and the future of work.

 2020 Activities Report

 This report details our activities in 2020 as we adapted all programming to focus on emergency response and recovery efforts to respond to the enormous economic challenges facing our community.

 Hot Bread Kitchen serves communities impacted disproportionately by two emergencies that have been called the dual pandemics: COVID-19 and ongoing systemic racism.
 This special mid-year impact snapshot (March—June 2020) shares our learnings so far and the initial outcomes of our relief work.